matrix-io/matrix-documentation/docs/Configuration/overview.md

 In order to standardize the configuration, as well as permit a wide variety of user configuration interpretations, a population step is performed before the finished record is stored.

 ## Role of Firebase
 Firebase is the primary store of application configuration.
 It permits us to dynamically refresh the application when the configuration changes.
-If an application does not have a Firebase configuration, the `config.yaml` file is validated, populated and stored.
+If an application does not have a Firebase configuration, the `config.yaml` file is validated, populated and stored inside Firebase with the following structure. `userId > deviceId > appName`.

 ## Meta Information
 `name`, `version`, `description` are used internally and for the Matrix App Store